mtr/angular-iscroll/README.md

 ## Usage

+In the following, `IScroll` (with capital 'I' and 'S') refers to instances of the [iScroll Javascript library](http://iscrolljs.com/) that this package provides an AngularJS wrapper for.

 The main usage pattern for `angular-iscroll` is to define a dependency on the `angular-iscroll` module in your AngularJS app.
 For example:
 ```js
 angular.module('myApp', ['angular-iscroll']);